vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ["1.1.0", "1.0.0"]
 ```

-Vobees v1 creates versioned docs **if and only if the doc content is different**.
+Docusaurus v1 creates versioned docs **if and only if the doc content is different**.
 Your docs structure might look like this if the only doc changed from v1.0.0 to v1.1.0 is `hello.md`.

 ```shell
 website